Maaarkos/I-T/COMPUTER-NETWORKS/cisco-secure-client.md

 XDR is the ultimate cloud dashboard, primarily designed for SOC (Security Operations Center) analysts.
 It connects all Cisco security tools via APIs into a single pane of glass: Secure Endpoint, Secure Malware Analytics (formerly Threat Grid), Umbrella, Email Security, NGFW, and NGIPS.
 While it mostly operates in "read mode" to correlate alerts, you can use it to execute active responses, such as clicking a button in XDR to instantly block a malicious IP across all your firewalls and endpoints globally.

+---

+### 🎓 Final Note: EPP vs. EDR (Clearing the Confusion)

+In the cybersecurity industry, these acronyms are often thrown around by salespeople as if they mean the same thing.
+They do not.
+They are two different layers of defense that complement each other.

+*   **EPP (Endpoint Protection Platform) = PREVENTION.**
+    This is your first line of defense.
+It acts like a traditional Antivirus (e.g., the TETRA engine).
+Its job is to block *known* viruses (by hash or signature) before they even execute.
+    > 🛡️ *Metaphor:* The Bouncer at the front door checking IDs.
+*   **EDR (Endpoint Detection and Response) = DETECTION & REACTION.**
+    This is your second line of defense.
+It assumes that EPP will eventually miss something (like a brand-new zero-day attack).
+EDR continuously monitors the behavior of running processes (e.g., the SPERO engine, active heuristics), records deep logs, and allows you to isolate the threat *after* it has executed, as well as conduct a forensic investigation.
+    > 🎥 *Metaphor:* The CCTV cameras and the SWAT team inside the building.

+*(Note: Sometimes you will see the acronym **ETDR** (Endpoint Threat Detection and Response).
+Don't let it confuse you—it is exactly the same thing as EDR).*